linuxha/sbc09/README.txt

 to merge what I can, fix the documentation and modernize the code a bit.
 I'm not sure this is a good or bad idea but if you don't like it you can fork the code. :smile:

+I've added a -f and -a option (see below) to allow you to use a different rom file and to move the ACIA.

 This simulator contain 3 program, a09, makerom and v09.

 ### a09